Aug. 18, 2025

 What You Can Do

-• Build an emergency fund: Aim for 3–6 months of expenses.
+âś… Build an emergency fund (3–6 months of expenses).

-• Pay down high-interest debt first: That 19% credit card balance eats away at everything you’ve saved.
+âś… Pay down high-interest debt (that 19% credit card eats your future).

-• Be smart with big purchases: Cars lose value quickly — buy what you need, not what impresses.
+âś… Be smart with big purchases (cars lose value fast — buy what you need, not what looks flashy).

 Thanks for listening — and reading.
-Until next time, stay informed, stay prepared, and keep control of your money.
+Until next time: stay informed, stay prepared, and keep control of your money.